 Appropriate Vaccine Usage

-This metric measures the percent of long-term patients who received the flu and pneumonia vaccines.
+This datapoint is a measure of the percent of long-term care residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy